Secure secret sharing for teams

 Is it safe to send passwords over email?

-No. Emails are stored permanently on mail servers, often in plain text, and can be accessed by IT administrators, forwarded accidentally, or exposed in data breaches.
-Email was never designed for transmitting sensitive credentials.
+No. Emails are stored on mail servers, often searchable in archives, and easily forwarded.
+Email was never designed for transmitting credentials.
+Even “encrypted email” usually leaves a durable copy the recipient must manage.

 How do one-time secret links work?